Policies and Governance

 These Bylaws as adopted pursuant to Government Code Sections 31525, 31526, and 31527 are intended to be the rules and regulations governing the operation of the Retirement Board and the administration of the Retirement System.

 Disability Retirement Procedures

 The of SCERS govern the submission, review, and evaluation of Applications; the adjudication of Contested Applications; and the Board’s decisions on Applications and judicial review thereof, in accordance with the County Employees’ Retirement Law of 1937 (Government Code Sections 31450 et seq.), applicable case law, and SCERS Bylaws.

 Appeal of SCERS’ Administrative Decision Policy

-Compensation Earnable Policy for Overtime and CTO-Expired – Discussion Draft
+Compensation Earnable Policy for Overtime, CTO-Expired, and CTO-Over-Max

-The purpose of this discussion draft policy is to require the exclusion of overtime and expired compensatory time off (CTO-expired) from compensation earnable when applied to allowances and pay differentials earned by legacy SCERS members.
+The purpose of this policy is to require the exclusion of overtime pay and compensatory time off (CTO) paid in excess of a member’s regularly scheduled work hours (including CTO-expired and CTO-over-max) from compensation earnable when applied to allowances and pay differentials earned by legacy SCERS members.